ridhampansuriya2000/ecommerce-shop/README.md

 ## 📞 Contact

-For any questions or support, please reach out to [your email or GitHub profile link].
+For any questions or support, please reach out to ridhampansuriya10@gmail.com or https://github.com/ridhampansuriya2000.